The Honest Starting Point

 Fixed Price (Lump Sum)

-A fixed-price lump-sum contract gives the client certainty on the construction cost — the contractor carries the risk of any cost increases in materials and labour within the agreed scope.
-This is the standard approach for most residential extensions and new builds where the design is complete and well-specified before the contract is signed.
+A fixed-price lump-sum contract gives the client certainty on construction cost.
+The contractor carries the risk of any increase in materials and labour within the agreed scope.
+This is the standard approach for most residential extensions and new builds where the design is complete before the contract is signed.

 Fixed-price contracts only work properly when the scope is genuinely fixed.
-If the specification contains large amounts of "to be confirmed" or "provisional sum" items, the contract is not truly fixed price — it's a fixed-price framework with a variable scope, which will produce a variable final account.
-The more complete the specification, the more meaningful the fixed price.
+A specification full of "to be confirmed" and "provisional sum" items is not a fixed price.
+It's a fixed-price framework with a variable scope, which produces a variable final account.
+The more complete the specification, the more meaningful the fixed price becomes.

 The main risk for clients on fixed-price contracts is selecting on price alone.
-A contractor who submits a significantly lower price than their competitors has either found genuine efficiencies or has priced the job incorrectly.
-Both outcomes require investigation.
-A contractor who cannot deliver the job at their quoted price will either ask for variations to recover their position (legitimate if there are genuine scope changes, problematic if the contract is being used to recover a mispriced tender) or will fail mid-project — which is the worst possible outcome for the client.
+A contractor who comes in significantly lower than their competitors has either found genuine efficiencies or priced the job incorrectly.
+Both outcomes need investigating.
+A contractor who cannot deliver at their quoted price will either use variations to recover their margin (legitimate if changes are real, problematic if the contract is being used to fix a mispriced tender) or will fail mid-project.
+A contractor failing mid-project is the worst outcome possible.

 Cost-Plus (Prime Cost)

-A cost-plus contract means the client pays the actual cost of labour and materials, plus a management fee (typically 10–20% of cost).
-This approach is appropriate where the scope is genuinely uncertain — particularly on renovation and conversion projects where hidden conditions are likely to change the scope significantly.
-It is also appropriate where the client wants maximum transparency and is prepared to accept cost uncertainty in exchange for it.
+Cost-plus means the client pays actual labour and material costs, plus a management fee of typically 10–20%.
+This approach makes sense where the scope is genuinely uncertain, particularly on renovation and conversion projects where hidden conditions are likely to change everything.
+It's also appropriate where the client wants transparency and is prepared to accept cost uncertainty in exchange for it.

-The risk for clients on cost-plus contracts is the absence of price discipline on the contractor's side — there is no financial incentive to manage costs tightly if the fee is a percentage of cost.
-A competent client or project manager can mitigate this by reviewing invoices, agreeing labour rates in advance, and requiring competitive quotes for subcontract work.
-A target cost mechanism (where the contractor shares in any saving against a budget figure) aligns incentives better than a pure percentage fee.
+The risk is straightforward: there's no financial incentive on the contractor's side to manage costs tightly if the fee is a percentage of whatever gets spent.
+A competent client or project manager can deal with this by reviewing invoices, agreeing labour rates in advance, and requiring competitive quotes for subcontract packages.
+A target cost mechanism, where the contractor shares in any saving against a budget, aligns incentives better than a pure percentage arrangement.

 JCT Minor Works